taylornelms15/Project1-CUDA-Flocking/README.md

 Include screenshots, analysis, etc. (Remember, this is public, so don't put anything here that you don't want to share with the world.)

+### Interesting Notes

+During the naive implementation, I changed my `distBetween` function, which computed the distance between two vectors, between using the glm::distance function and a simple sqrt(xdiff * xdiff + ydiff * ydiff + zdiff * zdiff) function.
+Though I would have expected the glm::distance function to be highly optimized in some fashion, I saw framerate drop from around 10fps to around 2.5fps in the simulation window.